cxd00/kenken-solver/README.md

 # kenken-solver
 COMP 560: AI Assignment 1
+Cynthia Dong

-This project houses three different methods for solving a kenken puzzle: backtracking search, improved backtracking search, and local search.
+This project houses three different methods for solving a kenken puzzle: backtracking search (kk0), improved backtracking search (kk1), a genetic algorithm (kk2.ga) and local search (kk2).

-To solve kenken puzzles with this code, after downloading, replace the contents of the input.txt file with your own puzzle and run kk0.py. kk0.py will output the baseline backtracking search, improved backtracking search, and local search results, each result followed by the number of nodes searched.
+To solve kenken puzzles with this code, after downloading, replace the contents of the input.txt file with your own puzzle and run.
+You will have to run all files, because they sometimes give different outputs.